What we think about...

 - Danish Ports supports the introduction of EU rules on mandatory connection to shore power in ports that have invested in shore power and where it is technically/practically possible.

-Specifics about electricity tax
+Special about electricity tax

 Ports are the hub where sea, road and rail meet.
 We need to use less energy for transportation in general and use new fuels.
-Sea must therefore replace road transportation when it is most climate-friendly.
+The sea must therefore replace road transportation when it is most climate-friendly.
 Ports are hubs for Denmark's wind turbine adventure and suppliers of infrastructure for ships.
 Ports are also increasingly becoming modern industrial clusters that bring together the business areas in which Denmark is a leader and which are most important in the green transition.
-Commercial ports therefore also play an important role in the green transition that will be implemented in Denmark by 2030.
+Commercial ports therefore also play an important role in the green transition that will be implemented in Denmark towards 2030.

 Action area for an emission-free port: